jose-perth/UFOs/README.md

 ![Filter Search fields](./Resources/Using_the_filters_1.png)

-Enter a value in one of the field and then press **enter** or move to a different field.
-The table will change according to the filtered values.
+Enter a value in one of the fields and then press ***Enter*** or move to a different field.
+The table will change according to the filtered value.

 ![Apply 1 filter](./Resources/Using_the_filters_2.png)